William Bell Jr. (baseball): Career

+Personal life

 After his baseball days, Bell returned to his hometown of Des Moines, Iowa and worked in the U.S. Postal Service, serving in various supervisory and management positions during 34 years.
 In addition, he was the co-chairman of the Committee for Better Race Relations at Des Moines East High School between 1972 and 1974.

 Besides, Bell coached a local youth baseball team in the Babe Ruth League for three years, and guided the squad to one Iowa State tournament title.